 NCCOR developed a series of workshops to bring together researchers, practitioners, government officials, and funders to discuss issues associated with implementation and evaluation.
 The first workshop, held in May 2014 was an opportunity to explore best practices from practitioners; listen to policy concerns and interests; and hear from federal staff and partners and national associations in the field.
 The second workshop, held in July 2014 brought together program and policy stakeholders, representatives of the food retail sector, and research leaders to identify feasible, effective behavioral economic strategies.
 The third workshop, held in September 2014, summarized information gaps identified in the prior workshops and discussed opportunities to bring multiple sectors together to support program practice and research and evaluation in healthy food incentive efforts.

-Presentations from the two workshops are available:
+Presentations from the all three workshops are available: